Xapuu/thisTalk/jstalk.md

  * Identigiyng thre problem of the topic

     The main problem whit defining `this` and what exactly is `this` for most new js developers (which usualy have some OOP language background, for example like C#) comes from the fact that `this` points to the class in which `this` is used, in other words `this` points to itslef.
-    And that way of thinking is mostly right as long as we dont add some function calls left and right in the mix, and the `this` keyword magically becomes something like `undefined`, `window` (TODO check what happens in node) or whatever.
+    And that way of thinking is mostly right as long as we dont add some function calls left and right in the mix, and the `this` keyword magically becomes something like `undefined`, `window` or `module`` (module is in node) or whatever.
 In  other words the fun part starts here.
 This will be mostly a demo based talk, so i will appriciate some life debugers if the demo goes south :D

 # Main topic
- * What is `this` in js
+ * What is `this` in js and how we usualy use it

+  ** Open basic class creator

+ The most common and and intuitive way for creating a class in js (without worring about if we are using ecmascript 5 or older version) is by explicitly

+  `var Xapu = {
+  drink: 'beer',
+  whatDoIDrink: function () {
+        console.log(this.drink)
+        }
+  }`

     So now lets explore the different posibilities for the `this` keyword.
     (Disclaimer we wont dig too much in object creation)